 • Can parents participate?

-No. Parents may not participate at the tables with their students and volunteers.
-However, we will have some tables where parents may chat with each other, work on festival problems, and play mathematical games.
+Parents may not participate at the general activity tables, due to space concerns, and due to an effort to let students have their own experience at the festival.
+However, we will have some tables where parents may chat with each other, work on festival problems, and play mathematical games with their kids.

 • But I love math!
-Why can’t I join in?
+Why can’t I join in at the problem tables?

 If you would like to be a part of the festival, we would love to have you volunteer!
 However, it is important for students to have space from their parents during the event itself to make mistakes, work with their peers, and just relax and have a good time.
 Also, there is limited seating, and we want to make sure there is enough space for the kids.